clarklindev/webrtc-robbertbunch/README.md

 - get access the streams...
 - then we set srcObject for the video Element: `smallFeedEl.current.srcObject = streams.localStream.stream`
-- NOTE: `localStream` is the `who` in streamsReducer - ie. what we called it...
+- NOTE: the `streams` `who` is the `localStream` we set in streamsReducer - ie. what we called it...
 - we set localStream in MainVideoPage:
 ```js
 //MainVideoPage.js